How Balloon Loans Work

 - Pay it off: If cash flow is not a problem, you can simply pay off the loan when it comes due.
 This isn’t always feasible—a lack of funds is why you borrowed in the first place, and balloon payments can be tens of thousands of dollars or more.
 But there may be situations where you can generate the cash you need before the balloon payment is due.

 It’s great to plan for the future, but it’s also wise to develop a backup plan in case things don’t work out the way you hope.
 If you have to sell for less than you owe, your credit may suffer, and you might have to repay a loan on a property you no longer own if it’s a recourse loan.

 Balloon payments aren't allowed for qualified mortgages, which are mortgages that follow rules set by the CFPB to ensure they are stable and affordable.

 Balloon loans may be useful in a variety of situations, including:

-Auto loans: You can even find auto loans that incorporate balloon payments and help buyers obtain a low monthly payment.
-But with automobiles, balloon loans are especially risky because cars are depreciating assets—they lose value over time (“as soon as you drive off the dealership lot,” as they say).
-So, in five years you’re left with an auto that’s worth significantly less than you paid for it, and you have to pay off most of what you borrowed.
+- Auto loans: You can even find auto loans that incorporate balloon payments and help buyers obtain a low monthly payment.
+But with automobiles, balloon loans are especially risky because cars are depreciating assets—they lose value over time.
+In five years, you’re left with an auto that’s worth significantly less than you paid for it, and you have to pay off most of what you borrowed.

 You can try to sell the car, but it’s unlikely that you’ll get enough to cover the loan.
 As a result, you may have to write a check when you sell, and selling a car that you still owe money on is hard.
 Alternatively, you could refinance and stretch the loan out for a few more years, leaving you upside-down.
 You’ll almost certainly owe more than the car is worth if you take that approach.